kwinsch/historify/docs/historify.1.md

 `historify` *command* [*options*] [*arguments*]

 ## DESCRIPTION
-**Historify** is a command-line tool for tracking file changes in a repository, logging changes with cryptographic hashes (BLAKE3 and SHA256), and securing logs with `minisign` signatures.
+**historify** is a command-line tool for tracking file changes in a repository, logging changes with cryptographic hashes (BLAKE3 and SHA256), and securing logs with `minisign` signatures.
 It ensures data authenticity and auditability through automated signing and verification, supporting multiple repositories and logical categorization of data.

-Historify is designed for secure tracking of files that require a high level of integrity protection, such as critical documents, scientific data, or any materials that should remain tamper-evident.
+historify is designed for secure tracking of files that require a high level of integrity protection, such as critical documents, scientific data, or any materials that should remain tamper-evident.

 ## REPOSITORY STRUCTURE
 A historify repository contains: